 Do you ever wonder how people cooked before the invention of convenience foods?
 I never really thought about it while growing up or as a new bride.
 Canned and boxed foods lined my cupboard shelves.
-In fact, I thought pouring a box of macaroni into boiling water and adding milk, butter, and the little white package of cheese was cooking from scratch.
+In fact, I thought pouring a box of macaroni into boiling water and adding the little white package was cooking from scratch.
 After all, we hadn’t ordered out. . .

 I still laugh at myself the first time I met Travis’s family.
 I’d been invited to lunch and the smells meandering from the kitchen were enough to make me surreptitiously check for drool.
 We sat down to freshly mashed potatoes, tender roast beef with homemade gravy, and apple pie (with a real crust!).

 It was all made from scratch.

 I don’t think Travis had any notion he’d soon go from his mom’s home-cooking to boxed mac and cheese, ‘cardboard pizza’, and (shudder) Ramen noodles.